-The forward-looking statements contained in this presentation are subject to certain economic risks and uncertainties described under the heading "Risk Factors" in our 2014 Annual Report on Form 10-K and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2015.
-See Form 8-K filed January 26, 2016 for the full text of our forward-looking statements.
+The forward-looking statements contained in this presentation are subject to certain economic risks and uncertainties described under the heading "Risk Factors" in our 2015 Annual Report on Form 10-K. See Form 8-K filed January 26, 2016 for the full text of our forward-looking statements.
 We assume no obligation to update or supplement forward-looking statements that become untrue because of subsequent events.
-All projections are based on 2015 or 2016 budgets, reforecasts and pro forma expectations on recent investments.
+All projections are based on 2016 budgets, reforecasts and pro forma expectations on recent investments.